stemwinder/locomotive/README.md

   * Example: `"03:00-06:00": 51200`
 * **source-target-map** - Although the source and target may be provided as command line arguments, multiple source/target relationships should be specified here as [YAML Mapping Collections](https://symfony.com/doc/current/components/yaml/yaml_format.html#collections).
   * Example: `"/absolute/path/to/source": "/absolute/path/to/target"`
-* **post-processors** - If post-processing scripts are provided, they will be called in the order they are listed here with a single argument: the absolute path to the finsihed, moved item.
+* **post-processors** - If post-processing scripts are provided, they will be called in the order they are listed here with a single argument: the absolute path to the finished, moved item.
 Scripts should be expressed as a [YAML Sequence Collection](https://symfony.com/doc/current/components/yaml/yaml_format.html#collections).
   * Example: `- "/usr/local/bin/unrarall"` will be called as `/usr/local/bin/unrarall /path/to/item`.

 **Locomotive** uses an intermediate location for working with the transfers it